ExecutionLLC/gen-bs/README.md

+TODO:
+    * Database is kept as it is (inconsistent) when failed to create
+    * Creation errors don't trigger process.exit(1)

 # Welcome to Genomix Application WebServer Node

 Genomix Application is intended to do great things for genetics all over the world.